Italians are sharp, slender, fashion-forward and flashy…

 Of course, there is a status boost to wearing shoes that say ‘I have a $600 shoe budget and I know how to spend it'.
 But you might be better off spending that extra $300 or $400 on some clothing upgrades instead.

 #2.
-They're More Hardwearing And Waterproof
+American Shoes Are More Hardwearing And Waterproof

 Despite rumors to the contrary, Goodyear welting is not inherently more hardwearing than Blake stitching, but it is more waterproof.